 One of the most famous attractions in Perranporth is the iconic Chapel Rock, which sits in the middle of the beach.
 It is fifty feet high and easy to climb but becomes an island twice a day at high tide.

 Flying on the top of Chapel Rock is St Piran’s Flag.
-St Piran is the patron saint of Cornwall.
-It’s believed he built his first small chapel here, but you can’t see it today.
+St Piran is the patron saint of Cornwall and converted the locals to Christianity.
+It’s believed he built his first small chapel here in the 6th century, but you can’t see it today.

 Visit St Piran's Oratory

 As his congregation grew, St Piran built a church in the sand dunes.
 This ancient church was engulfed by sand in the 10th Century but has since been excavated many times.
 Close to the site of the oratory is a medieval cross and the more modern Piran’s Church.